 Any feedback you get, positive or negative, has nothing to do with you.
 If a patch is rejected, try taking the suggestions into account and re-submitting.
 We welcome most submissions here, and some may take a bit longer to get looked over than others.
 If you think your patch got lost in the shuffle, send another email to the list in reply to the original asking if anyone has looked at it yet.

-When you do get feedback, it usually merits a response, whether this be a resubmit of the patch with corrections or a follow-up email asking for clarifications.
-When neither of these occurs, don’t expect your patch to see further review.
+When you do get feedback, it usually merits a response, whether this be a resubmission of the patch with corrections or a follow-up email asking for clarifications.
+When neither of these occurs, don’t expect your patch to get further review.
 The all-volunteer staff don’t have time to fix up patches that aren’t their own.
+When resubmitting patches, update the subject line to reflect the version number ([PATCHv2]), and send it as a reply to the original thread.